CU-DBMI/demo-python-memory-reference-accounting/README.md

 style interpreter fill:#FDBA74,stroke:#333;
 ```

-_The Python interpreter helps execute Python code and allocate memory for Python procedures._
+_A Python interpreter executes Python code and manages memory for Python procedures._

 Python is an interpreted "high-level" programming language ([Python: What is Python?](https://www.python.org/doc/essays/blurb/)).
 Interpreted languages are those which include an "interpreter" which helps execute code written in a particular way ([Wikipedia: Interpreter (computing)](<https://en.wikipedia.org/wiki/Interpreter_(computing)>)).
 High-level languages such as Python often remove the requirement for software developers to manually perform memory management ([Wikipedia: High-level programming language](https://en.wikipedia.org/wiki/High-level_programming_language)).

 Python code is executed by a commonly pre-packaged and downloaded binary call the Python [interpreter](<https://en.wikipedia.org/wiki/Interpreter_(computing)>).
 The Python interpreter reads Python code and performs memory management as the code is executed.
+The [CPython Python interpreter](https://github.com/python/cpython) is the most commonly used interpreter for Python, and what's use as a reference for other content here.
+There are also other interpreters such as [PyPy](https://www.pypy.org/features.html), [Jython](https://github.com/jython/jython), and [IronPython](https://ironpython.net/) which all handle memory differently than the CPython interpreter.

 #### Python's Memory Manager